 First and most obviously, the American higher education system is staggeringly diverse, encompassing everything from for-profit trade schools to community colleges to state flagship institutions to the Ivy League.
 While it seems reasonable to assume that there is a baseline skills that all (or most) students should be expected to graduate from high school, a one-size-fits-all approach makes absolutely no sense when it comes to college admissions.

 Third, the pairing of “college and career” is more than a little problematic.
-While there are obviously some skills that translate well in both the classroom and in the boardroom (writing clearly and grammatically, organizing one’s thoughts in a logical manner, considering multiple viewpoints), there are other ways in which the skills valued in the classroom (searching for complexity, “problematizing” seemingly straightforward ideas) are exactly the opposite of those prized in the working world.
+While there are obviously some skills that translate well in both the classroom and in the boardroom (writing clearly and grammatically, organizing one’s thoughts in a logical manner, considering multiple viewpoints), there are other ways in which the skills valued in the classroom (searching for complexity, “problematizing” seemingly straightforward ideas) are exactly the opposite of those usually prized in the working world.
 They are enormously valuable skills, but on their own merits.
-It really only makes sense to lump college and work together in this way if you are attempting to redefine college as quasi-trade school (for the tech industry) — which is exactly what the “reform” movement aims to do.
+It really only makes sense to lump college and work together in this way if you are attempting to redefine college as quasi-trade school for the tech industry.

 Like most people, though, I assumed that the “college” part was intended refer to traditional, four-year institutions.
 Then, while reading one of the white papers released by Ze’ev Wurman and Sandra Stotsky (one of the writers of the 1998 Massachusetts ELA standards, considered the most rigorous in the country, and one of only two members of the Common Core validation committee to refuse to sign off on the standards), I came across this edifying tidbit: